faizpuad/DataEngineeringProject-AWSRealtimeCreditCardTransactionPipeline-/README.md

 ### 0. Relational Data Modeling / Entity Relationship Diagram Design

 In this project, I aim to simulate a business scenario that serves as a foundational starting point for any data pipeline initiative.
 Clear communication with downstream business users is essential; without it, the data pipeline design risks becoming ineffective, leading to a data swamp rather than delivering valuable insights.
 It is crucial to recognize that technical implementation must align with the organization’s overarching business objectives.
 This project follows a bottom-up approach, prioritizing the needs of downstream users before addressing upstream processes.
-An Entity-Relationship (ER) diagram plays a vital role in ensuring that OLTP data storage is reliable, consistent, and free from duplication.
+An Entity-Relationship (ER) diagram plays a vital role in ensuring that OLTP data storage is reliable, consistent, and free from duplication just enough as business use required.
 By applying data normalization techniques, the risk of data errors is significantly reduced, as records are systematically updated to maintain accuracy.
 The choice of a relational database management system (RDBMS) is appropriate here due to its ACID properties, which guarantee atomicity, consistency, isolation, and durability, ensuring the integrity of transactional data throughout the pipeline.

 Conceptual model: